eleanorbucke21/pp5/README.md

 Admin Page

 <i>To access the admin page type <strong>/admin</strong> at the end of the address bar</i>
-- As an admin I want to be able to add posts.
+- As an admin I want to be able to approve or not approve polls.
-- As an admin I want to be able to approve or not approve posts.
+- As an admin I want to be able to view the users.
-- As an admin I want to be able to approve or not approve comments.
+- As an admin I want to be able to review the contact forms that had been sent in.

+Contact Us Page

+- As a user I want to be able to contact the admin of the site.
+- As a user I want to recieve a notification that the contact form has been sent.

+Polls Page <strong><u>(Not logged in)</u></strong>

+- As a user I want to be able to see the polls.

+Polls Page <strong><u>(Logged in)</u></strong>

+- As a user I want to be able to vote.
+- As a user I want to be able to see the results.
+- As a user I want to be able to create a poll.
+- As a user I want to be able to receive a notification that my poll is under review.

 # Features
 ## Navigation Bar
 - Featured at the top of the page with the name of the website on the left.
+- It contains the links for user account, polls and the shopping bag.
 - The navigation bar also has a register, login, my Account and logout depending on if user is logged in.
 - The navigation is also responsive to smaller screens with a toggle option on the navbar, which hides the links till tapped.